okx/KIPs/docs/draft/OIP-24.md

 ## 3. Proposal

 DEXMarketMaker is going to provide an open source, extendsible, and convenient framework for any user to implmenet their own customized market maker for okex dex with more details.
-It contains the following main models:
+It contains the following main components:

+#### a.
+Account management component

+The component is responsible for creating account and getting account info, etc.

-### a.
-Fair value module
+#### b.
+Fair value component

-The module is responsible for getting lasteast information and calculating fair value and market state
+The component is responsible for getting lasteast information and calculating fair value and market state

-### b.
-Quote module
+#### c.
+Quote component

-The module is responsible for managing buy and sell pending orders on market based on fair value and quote strategy.
+The component is responsible for managing buy and sell pending orders on market based on fair value and quote strategy.
 If the market state is abnormal, it should cancel all pending orders

-### c.
-Risk control module
+#### d.
+Risk control component

-The module is responsible for risk control, include but not limited to hedge exposure, pnl monitoring, etc.
+The component is responsible for risk control, include but not limited to hedge exposure, pnl monitoring, etc.

 ## 4. Status